Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - Let us take a look at our second high level WebSocket library.
 - However IncludeOS is much more than a WebSocket library.
-- Who of you went to Alfred's talk earlier this week?
+- Who of you went to Alfred's talks earlier this week?
 - For those unfamiliar with IncludOS, it's a young unikernel project.
 Which allows you to create applications that are compiled into bootable, special purpose operating systems.
 All the relevant pieces of the OS are